Pit bull protects owner from venomous snake

 DAVIDSON COUNTY, Tenn.
-(WKRN) — A dog suffered multiple snake bites Monday night while protecting his owner.
+(WKRN) — A dog suffered multiple snake bites Monday night in Davidson County while protecting his owner.

 Haley McCormack was headed inside her home after work and said she didn’t see the copperhead snake that was lurking near her front porch.